anoopshrma/Rasa-Docs-with-LLM/README.md

 - Rasa URLs have been added in `constants.py` file.
 - You'll get the response along with the URL from which the response is coming from and sources from which the response has been framed.
 A sample is shown below.
   ![image](https://github.com/anoopshrma/Rasa-Docs-with-LLM/assets/26565263/202d97e8-6587-4f08-bd9a-b3e50c01aa5f)
+- Currently I have added the indexes, So it will not create new indexes.
+If you wish to add more urls and test on them.
+You'll have to remove the Storage folder and add urls in `constants.py` and restart the server.

 # Install the required dependencies
 ```